The Final Station: Plot

 The player takes the role of a conductor named Edward Jones, who is working as a train operator 106 years after a catastrophe dubbed "The First Visitation".
-One day, Jones is tasked with taking an experimental train to pick up a special cargo.
-However, during the journey, Jones quickly discovers that he is in the midst of "The Second Visitation", as cities and towns are attacked by an unknown force, and their inhabitants are transformed into aggressive monsters by some unknown infection.
+One day, Jones is tasked with taking an experimental train to pick up special cargo.
+However, during the journey, Jones quickly discovers that he is in the midst of "The Second Visitation", as cities and towns are attacked by an unknown force, and their inhabitants are transformed into aggressive monsters by an unknown infection.
 Eventually, Jones picks up the power source and central processor for the Guardian, a massive war machine being built to protect humanity from the Second Visitation.
-Jones finally reaches the city of Metropole where the Guardian is being built and delivers the cargo.
+Jones eventually reaches the city of Metropole where the Guardian is being built and delivers the cargo.

 On the way home, Jones picks up a mysterious stranger named Arthur Vane who rides with him and speaks with him in cryptic clues.
 Vane reveals to Jones that the infection that is transforming people into monsters is not a virus, but a medicine that was meant to make people stronger, and that the radiation the train's engine is generating is protecting Jones from its effects.
 Shortly after, the train breaks down, forcing Jones to make the rest of the journey on foot.
 Along the way, he passes the destroyed wreck of the Guardian and is accidentally exposed to poison gas.
 When he finally reaches his hometown, he discovers that the people who are apparently immune to the infection are already rebuilding society, but he himself is showing symptoms of infection.
 Jones manages to reach his home but succumbs to the infection before he can see his daughter.
 Vane then arrives and promises to look after Jones' daughter before mercifully killing him.